A Prototype for Compositional Probabilistic Infectious Disease Modelling

 Discussion

 This paper has demonstrated that compositional approaches can address barriers in epidemiological modelling.
 We presented a prototype that enables “LEGO-like” model construction, maintaining the statistical rigour of joint models whilst providing the flexibility of pipeline approaches.
-The autoregressive model example illustrated how complex models emerge from simple component combinations using the struct-in-struct pattern.
-Our three case studies, which were based on previous studies [1517], demonstrate model composability for a range of problems and using different underlying methods.
+The autoregressive model example illustrated how complex models emerge from simple component combinations using the struct-in-struct pattern (where structures, data containers that group related variables and their types together, contain other structures as fields to build complex models by nesting simpler components).
+Our three case studies, which were based on previous studies [11,23,24], demonstrate model composability for a range of problems and using different underlying methods.

 A strength of our prototype approach is its modular design, which enables faster model development and component reuse, whilst also facilitating comparison of modelling assumptions without large reimplementation efforts.
 The approach reduces implementation barriers for methodological advances and enables researchers to embed new components within existing models more easily.
+For instance, adding a new data source such as wastewater surveillance to an existing case-based model requires only defining a wastewater submodel with its own latent and observation process, avoiding the need to reimplement the existing infection, latent, and observation models.
 Standardised interfaces should also allow large language models to compose models programmatically with validation methods ensuring correctness.
 However, a clear limitation is that this is just a prototype and not designed for ongoing use or adoption.
 For example, we only partially implemented support for automated mappings between latent and observed states, which remains challenging to do well.
-Similarly we only added partial support for partial pooling approaches with no infrastructure in place to support users in using this functionality in our DSL layer.
+Similarly, we only added partial support for partial pooling approaches with no infrastructure in place to support users in using this functionality in our DSL layer.
 The current component library also remains limited to basic epidemiological patterns.
-Finally, the current struct manipulation tooling cannot coordinate updates of related parameters such as model order and corresponding priors without manual intervention, requiring either avoiding this pattern or developing additional solutions.
+Finally, the current struct manipulation tooling cannot coordinate updates of related parameters such as model order and corresponding priors, without manual intervention, requiring either avoiding this pattern or developing additional solutions.
 Whilst the prototype implementation has limitations, the three real-world case studies presented here establish the viability of compositional approaches for practical epidemiological problems.
-On top of this, we have layed the ground work for future work and given clear requirements that future composable frameworks should seek to meet to address the needs of applied infectious disease modelling.
+On top of this, we have laid the groundwork for future work and given clear requirements that future composable frameworks should seek to meet to address the needs of applied infectious disease modelling.
 Another limitation is the learning curve required for researchers familiar with monolithic approaches to adopt this compositional paradigm.
 However, as they can embed elements of our system within their existing models and as they can implement their own compositional elements with minimal understanding of the overall architecture these barriers to use should be mitigated.
-Computational overhead from abstraction layers is also a concern, the impact of this overhead and potential optimisations remain unclear.
-However, Turing.jl [8] and Julia [19] are well positioned for optimisation with new auto differentiation backends like Enzyme [32] and Mooncake [33], which could reduce computational costs in future implementations.
-Similarly, ongoing work in the Turing.jl ecosystem should be able to identify and resolve any bottlenecks in performance that do emerge.
-A strength of the Julia [19] ecosystem for compositional work is that domain experts develop specialised tools that interoperate through shared interfaces, enabling innovation across projects.
+Computational overhead from abstraction layers is also a concern; the impact of this overhead and potential optimisations remains unclear.
+However, Turing.jl [15] and Julia [26] are well-positioned for optimisation with new automatic differentiation backends like Enzyme [39] and Mooncake [40], which could reduce computational costs in future implementations.
+Similarly, ongoing work in the Turing.jl ecosystem should be able to identify and resolve any performance bottlenecks that do emerge.
+A strength of the Julia [26] ecosystem for compositional work is that domain experts develop specialised tools that interoperate through shared interfaces.
 However, this distributed development also creates challenges as it can be difficult to locate appropriate tools and unclear where responsibility lies when issues emerge.
-Users may not know whether problems originate in Turing.jl, our prototype DSL, or elsewhere in the ecosystem and even once located it can be difficult to determine who is responsible for resolving them.
+Users may not know whether problems originate in Turing.jl, our prototype DSL, or elsewhere in the ecosystem, and even once located, it can be difficult to determine who is responsible for resolving them.
 There are also additional technical barriers within the Turing.jl ecosystem.
-The Turing PPL DSL is not fully stable and since developing this prototype the @submodel macro has changed syntax and become a function with breaking changes in how it handles prefixes and in how it manages variables within a submodel, meaning our current prototype implementation is not compatible with the latest Turing.jl release.
+The Turing PPL DSL is not fully stable and since developing this prototype, the @submodel macro has changed syntax and become a function with breaking changes in how it handles prefixes and in how it manages variables within a submodel, meaning our current prototype implementation is not compatible with the latest Turing.jl release.
 However, some of these changes do allow for potentially more flexible models as they reduce the difference between specifying something as a distribution and as a submodel.
-Other recent changes in Turing.jl such as the primary workflow for observed data being to condition and fix with no argument for observations impact how data is conditioned on the model, which would mean not having to pass observations through layers of the model and so would make building composable models much easier.
-Turing.jl also has limited handling of numerical instability and so things like large counts being simulated can cause errors, which makes evaluating and developing models frustrating.
-An advantage of the Julia [19] ecosystem for a composable modelling tool built on top of a PPL is the access to the full features of a programming language.
-However, in practice some of these utilities, such as profiling tools can be frustrating and difficult to use with Turing.jl when compared to similar tools offered in other ecosystem because the probabilistic programming language abstractions and macro expansions obscure the relationship between source code and runtime behaviour, making it challenging to identify performance bottlenecks in model components.
+Other recent changes in Turing.jl, such as the primary workflow for observed data being to condition and fix with no argument for observations, impact how data is conditioned on the model.
+This means not having to pass observations through layers of the model, making it easier to build composable models.
+Turing.jl also has limited handling of numerical instability, and so things like large counts being simulated can cause errors, which makes evaluating and developing models frustrating.
+An advantage of the Julia [26] ecosystem for a composable modelling tool built on top of a PPL is access to the full features of a programming language.
+However, in practice, some of these utilities, such as profiling tools, can be frustrating and difficult to use with Turing.jl when compared to similar tools offered in other ecosystems because the probabilistic programming language abstractions and macro expansions obscure the relationship between source code and runtime behaviour, making it challenging to identify performance bottlenecks in model components.
 The ecosystem needs further development in areas such as debugging tools that can trace through model execution whilst preserving the semantic structure of probabilistic models, better error messages that relate numerical issues to model specification rather than low-level implementation details, and standardised approaches for model validation and testing.
-The EpiMethod approach for chaining inference (combining pre-sampling like Pathfinder [28] with sampling like the No U-Turn Sampler (NUTS) [22]) shows promise but should be a Turing.jl general solution rather than epi-specific because many domains face similar challenges of difficult posterior geometries where adaptive warmup strategies could improve both efficiency and reliability of inference across the broader probabilistic programming ecosystem.
+The EpiMethod approach for chaining inference (combining pre-sampling like Pathfinder [35] with sampling like the No U-Turn Sampler (NUTS) [29]) shows promise but should be a Turing.jl general solution rather than epi-specific because many domains face similar challenges of difficult posterior geometries where adaptive warmup strategies could improve both efficiency and reliability of inference across the broader probabilistic programming ecosystem.

 Areas for future work include expanding the component library to address epidemiological applications across multiple scales and data types.
 More work is also needed to allow for modifying deeply nested model specifications without the user needing to be aware of the structure of the nested model.
 Methodological advances are also needed including for the joint estimation of interdependent epidemiological parameters, and then integration of individual and population-level observations.
-Alternative approaches also need to investigated, particularly more formal category theory based methods that use operadic composition for mathematically rigorous hierarchical model construction, as demonstrated in AlgebraicPetri.jl and AlgebraicDynamics.jl [9].
-Symbolic-numeric frameworks like ModelingToolkit.jl [11] and Catalyst.jl [12] offer potential performance improvements through automatic optimisation and code generation.
+Alternative approaches also need to investigated, particularly more formal category theory based methods that use operadic composition for mathematically rigorous hierarchical model construction, as demonstrated in AlgebraicPetri.jl and AlgebraicDynamics.jl [16].
+Symbolic-numeric frameworks like ModelingToolkit.jl [18] and Catalyst.jl [19] offer potential performance improvements through automatic optimisation and code generation.
 However, these approaches require generalisation to explicitly model probabilities and support a range of different modelling approaches which are both needed for infectious disease modelling applications.
 An alternative potential abstraction approach would be to build the domain-specific language on Distributions.jl rather than Turing.jl, which would enable compatibility with multiple probabilistic programming languages like JuliaBUGS whilst trading off the expressiveness of Turing’s submodel interface.
-Further investigation of Gen.jl [35], Genify [37], and JuliaBUGS.jl [41] is needed, as Gen’s programmable inference capabilities and tools like AutoGP.jl [36] may overcome some limitations of Turing.jl, Genify’s metaprogramming bridge could ease adoption by allowing modellers to write familiar Julia code, and JuliaBUGS’s graph-based approach could enable more efficient inference through explicit model structure.
+Further investigation of Gen.jl [45], Genify [47], and JuliaBUGS.jl [53] is needed, as Gen’s programmable inference capabilities and tools like AutoGP.jl [46] may overcome some limitations of Turing.jl, Genify’s metaprogramming bridge could ease adoption by allowing modellers to write familiar Julia code, and JuliaBUGS’s graph-based approach could enable more efficient inference through explicit model structure.
 Performance optimisation through parallelisation and approximate inference methods, along with integration bridges to existing epidemiological software ecosystems, will be needed for practical adoption.
 The compositional framework creates opportunities for large language model integration.
-Language models could serve as model construction agents, using a composable framework to construct epidemiological models from component libraries [18].
+Language models could serve as model construction agents, using a composable framework to construct epidemiological models from component libraries [25].
 The explicit structure and validation tools of a composable framework should enable language models to reason about model design and propose structural adaptations more easily and with less room for error.
-Another advantage of our approach for large language model assisted model construction is that the high-level component interface reduces context and reasoning requirements, enabling deployment of smaller models on local compute in resource-constrained settings.
+The high-level component interface could also reduce context and reasoning requirements by allowing language models to compose models without understanding backend details such as Turing.jl syntax, distribution parameterisations, or inference algorithm specifications, potentially enabling deployment of smaller models on local compute in resource-constrained settings.
+Further work is needed to realise this potential.

 A complete implementation of the prototype we present here could improve real-time analysis of infectious disease dynamics by enabling “LEGO-like” assembly of epidemiological components.
 This prototype establishes the feasibility of integrating diverse expertise whilst maintaining statistical rigour, addressing limitations of current modelling approaches.
 Such frameworks are also likely key for enabling, and increasing the robustness of, large language model assisted model construction, especially in resource-constrained settings where such capabilities could prove most valuable.
 Given the unpredictable nature of future infectious disease threats such adaptable modelling capabilities that can incorporate diverse data sources and domain expertise are needed for future public health decision making.